 Washoe Valley is a very small town located in the state of Nevada.
-With a population of 3,120 people and just one neighborhood, Washoe Valley is the 27th largest community in Nevada.
+With a population of 3,074 people and two constituent neighborhoods, Washoe Valley is the 29th largest community in Nevada.

 Washoe Valley home prices are not only among the most expensive in Nevada, but Washoe Valley real estate also consistently ranks among the most expensive in America.

-Washoe Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Washoe Valley is a town of professionals, service providers and managers.
-There are especially a lot of people living in Washoe Valley who work in office and administrative support (13.78%), management occupations (11.26%) and healthcare (8.07%).
+Unlike some towns, Washoe Valley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Washoe Valley are a mix of both white- and blue-collar jobs.
+Overall, Washoe Valley is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Washoe Valley who work in management occupations (12.54%), office and administrative support (10.84%), and sales jobs (9.30%).

 Also of interest is that Washoe Valley has more people living here who work in computers and math than 95% of the places in the US.